MechatronicBeing/MechatronicBeing.github.io/CONTRIBUTING.md

   - commercial or non-commercial work
   - no contact or citation obligation

-## Type of file
+## Type of files
-- Files need to be smallest as possible
+- smallest as possible
   - faster download
   - more files added
-- Files need to be easy openable and editable
+- easy openable and editable
   - with the most basic pre-installed software
     - a simple text editor
     - a basic image editor